-By Francis Elaine Burke Seelhorst
+By F. Elaine Burke Seelhorst

+January 12, 1927, 11pm.
+Thu wind was a-howlin’ round corners uf thu log cabin wif snow a-blowin’ betwixt cracks where I’s birthed.
+Ole Doc Meadows brought me in a-screamin’ like a-wildcat cause I had yeller jaundice.
 Mom tried nursin’ but I couldn’t suck.
 I jest kep a-cryin’.
 [Mom told me about it many years later.]
 Next mornin’ Dad took Ole Doc Meadows home ‘n bought Mellon’s Food at thu drug store.
 Hit was my vittles fer one year or more.

 Erwin Lewis Burke was birthed February 1, 1928, in thu three-room house Dad built fer ‘is growin’ fambly on his 50 acres Gran’pa Tobias Burke deeded ‘im.